HomeDiscoverContact

 Section · Chapter 1

-Nythy is a digital platform that connects users with local businesses to reduce food waste.
+Nythy is a digital platform that connects users with local professionales to reduce food waste.
 This disclosure outlines our compliance with the Digital Services Act (Regulation (EU) 2022/2065), applicable since February 17, 2024.
 It describes the measures we take to ensure transparency, user safety, responsible content moderation, and lawful operation of the platform.

-— End of section 01 —Contents
+— End of section 01 —Back to contents

 Section · Chapter 2